cloudmesh-community/fa18-523-60/paper/paper.md

 :o: we already pointed out that first section is too long
 :o: proposedtitle chamge: MongoDB in Python
 :o: introductionand learning outcome missing
+:o: wrong quotes
+:o: donot use quotes fro non cited text such as in  "_id" that is `_id`

 ## MongoDB